seandstewart/bardly/pending/romances/the-tempest/11-player.md

 As I foretold you, were all spirits and
 Are melted into air, into thin air:
 And, like the baseless fabric of this vision,
-The cloud-capp’d towers, the gorgeous palaces,
+The cloud-capp'd towers, the gorgeous palaces,
 The solemn temples, the great globe itself,
 Ye all which it inherit, shall dissolve
 And, like this insubstantial pageant faded,
 Leave not a rack behind.
 We are such stuff
 As dreams are made on, and our little life
 Is rounded with a sleep.
-Sir, I am vex’d;
+Sir, I am vex'd;
 Bear with my weakness; my, brain is troubled:
-Be not disturb’d with my infirmity:
+Be not disturb'd with my infirmity:
 If you be pleased, retire into my cell
-And there repose: a turn or two I’ll walk,
+And there repose: a turn or two I'll walk,
-To still my beating mind. …
+To still my beating mind. ...

 **FERDINAND** **MIRANDA**
-… We wish your peace.
+...
+We wish your peace.

 *Exeunt*